PeiwenChen/mashape_spider/README.md

 Next Step:
 *****************
-make spider scrape APIs that have multiple endpoint or parameters;
+make spider fetch the whole set of mashape APIs;
-fetch more public API, store the data;
+store the data to MongoDB
 test and validate on chrome